-A Mount Hawke Academy Variety Show has been held in the school every summer term led by the music leader.
-This was a School Parliament initiative.

-Yr4 Aspire Dance Event in the summer term with ten other Aspire schools eg in Trebah Gardens/Eden.
+A Talent Show has been held in the school every summer term led by the music leader and judged by school governors.
+This was a school Parliament initiative.
+Yr4 Aspire Dance in the summer term Trebah Gardens.

-The school will provide opportunities for Gifted and Talented Pupils-Cornwall Music Festival/School Variety Show/Christmas and Summer Fairs/School Musicals.
+The school will provide opportunities for Gifted and Talented Pupils-Cornwall Music Festival/School Talent Show/School Band Tour of Local Schools